 Everybody knows that Amazon.com has the largest selection of products on earth.
 Looking for full nursery sets?
 Got it.
 Gliders?
 Got em.
 Dressers, changing tables, cribs, toys, small appliances, books?
 No problem.
 You can add anything from a small set of receiving blankets to large furniture items, all at extremely competitive prices and with fast shipping (free if spending over $49, or if they have Amazon Prime, and who doesn't!?).
 Moms who used the Amazon baby registry loved that they could get anything under one roof, and didn't have to make several baby registries to cover all the different things they wanted.
 They also reported that Amazon customer service was excellent and the return or exchange process (within 90 days) was free and easy, and the gift giver does NOT find out that the gift was returned or exchanged (you can get Amazon credit to use toward other things).
 There are also a few other great features.
 First, Amazon uses what's called a universal baby registry, which means that you can add a button to your browser that will allow you to add products to your registry from any other website you might find.
-For instance, if you find something at Babies R Us that you can't get at Amazon, you can add that item to your Amazon registry with a click of a button.
+For instance, if you find something at Buy Buy Baby that you can't get at Amazon, you can add that item to your Amazon registry with a click of a button.
 Second, they offer a substantial completion discount of 10-15%.
 If you sign up for Amazon Prime you'll qualify for the full 15% discount; otherwise, you'll get the default 10% discount.
-The completion discount is eligible on remaining baby registry items within 30 days of the baby's due date, for up to $5000 worth of items (but must be a one-time purchase, and items must be baby-relevant).
-This can amount to hefty savings: with Amazon Mom, you'll get a $500 discount on a $3500 purchase of remaining registry items.
+The completion discount is eligible on remaining baby registry items within 60 days of the baby's due date (before it or after it), for up to $2000 worth of items (can be combined into one purchase, or divided into two purchases).
+This can amount to hefty savings: with Amazon Prime, you'll get a $300 discount on a $2000 purchase of remaining registry items.
 There is also usually a sweepstakes that you can enter for a chance to win your entire registry for free; obviously not a huge likelihood that you will win, but nice to have the chance.
+And they will send you a little welcome box with some product samples, usually like $30-35 worth of goodies.
 Amazon also has one of the most comprehensive and unbiased item review systems on the internet, with many products having thousands of candid user reviews, so you'll know what you're getting yourself into before deciding on an item.
+And of course, you might be able to find our own reviews of over 500 popular baby products (see our full list of reviews here).
 Overall, Amazon's baby registry is a clear winner of our best baby registry list for many reasons.
 Negatives?
 The moms who used Amazon's baby registry didn't report any major problems.
 One did note that not all items on Amazon are eligible for free 2-day Prime shipping, and sometimes it's nice to be able to visit the store to touch and see actual products rather than ordering only online (which I think is solved by the universal registry system, which allows you to add items from any store).
 To learn more about creating an Amazon baby registry, click here.

 According to our research, this is the second best baby registry option out there.
 It was a close second to Amazon, mostly because moms really appreciated that friends and families could buy online or in the store.
 They also could stop at a Target on the way to visit you (or on the way to your shower) to buy that last minute gift!
 So Target is definitely a good baby registry option if you have a lot of absent-minded friends and family members who need a convenient option.
 Target, like Amazon, has a very wide range of products available for registries: they have the little things, like receiving blankets and towels, up to the larger things like dressers, changing tables, cribs, and gliders.
 Their range of options isn't anywhere near as wide as Amazon, their range of baby-specific options isn't as wide as Babies R Us, and their reviews aren't as comprehensive as Amazon.
 Regarding selection, Target has recently started the "Add from Anywhere" which allows you to add items to your registry from other websites, which helps with some of the limited selection.
 But they do have fast shipping and your friends and family are likely familiar with Target and comfortable shopping there.
 In terms of negatives, if your friends and family buy baby registry items in-store, moms report that the return and exchange process is easy and fast, and the customer service folks are usually very easy to deal with.
 However, if the items are purchased online, some report horrible customer service (and several phone calls to India), and it's a crap-shoot whether the store will accept a return of an online purchase.
 Like Amazon, Target also offers a completion discount of 15% off items remaining in your baby registry within 6 weeks of your due date.
 That discount is 5% higher than the basic Amazon discount (without signing up for Amazon Mom), and starts 2 weeks sooner than the Amazon discount.
 However, keep in mind that the Amazon prices on many items might actually be lower, and 2-day shipping is free with Amazon Prime, so the net cost might be similar.
 Also, Target sells many items online-only, which some moms report can make in-store returns difficult or impossible (though Target claims otherwise).
 To learn more about creating a Target baby registry, click here.